craigbehnke/terraform-google-gitlab-docker-autoscaler-runner/README.md

 ## Contributing

-We do not claim that this module is perfect, so we would love to hear your suggestions for how it can be improved, or review an MR with your changes!
+I do not claim that this module is perfect, so I would love to hear your suggestions for how it can be improved, or review an MR with your changes!

 ### Ideas for future config options